 finding the job you want

 You may have heard of “SMART” goals.
 This mnemonic device was first mentioned in 1981 in an issue of Management Review.
-It was originally developed to help people set and accomplish given tasks.
-Since then, this strategy has been implemented in virtually every field — and is proven to help people accomplish their stated goals.
+It was originally developed to help people set and accomplish given tasks and goals.

 I want to work in an office during the day, 40 hours per week.